 ☑️ Consulting with new clients to figure out their needs, tastes, and budget

-☑️ Analyzing the purpose and function of a space, to ensure their design meets those needs
+☑️ Analyzing the purpose and function of a space to ensure the design meets those needs

 ☑️ Giving advice on materials, finishes, colour schemes, window treatments, and other elements